WEC-Sim/WEC-Sim/source/overview.rst

    * The hydrodynamic coefficients for each body generated from the BEM code can be parsed into a ``*.h5`` data structure using `BEMIO <http://wec-sim.github.io/WEC-Sim/advanced_features.html#bemio>`_, which was developed by the WEC-Sim team.
    * BEMIO currently suports WAMIT, NEMOH and AQWA.

 ..
-Note:: Users are also able to specify their own hydrodynamic coefficients by creating their own ``*.h5`` file with customized hydrodynamic coefficients following ``*.h5`` format created by BEMIO.
+Note:: Users are also able to specify their own hydrodynamic coefficients by creating their own ``*.h5`` file with customized hydrodynamic coefficients following the ``*.h5`` format created by BEMIO.

-Step 2: Build WEC-Sim Simulink Model
+Step 2: Build a WEC-Sim Simulink Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this step, users build their WEC-Sim Simulink model (``*.slx``) using the `WEC-Sim Library <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-library>`_ developed in Simulink/Simscape.
 The ``*.slx`` Simulink model file must be located in the ``$CASE`` directory.